TABLE OF CONTENT

 Hanoi

 In the north, Hanoi stands as a testament to Vietnam’s complex history.
-Its Old Quarter, a maze of narrow streets dating back to the 15th century, bustles with traditional markets and artisan shops.
-The city’s colonial architecture, exemplified by the iconic Opera House, stands in stark contrast to ancient temples like the Temple of Literature.
-Visitors can immerse themselves in local life by enjoying street food at bustling markets or contemplating the serene beauty of Hoan Kiem Lake, especially stunning at sunrise.
+The Old Quarter, a tangle of winding streets dating back to the 15th century, is home to handicraft shops and traditional markets.
+The Temple of Literature and other ancient temples stand in stark contrast to the city’s colonial architecture, best exemplified by the famous Opera House.
+Visitors can experience local culture by sampling street food at local markets or enjoying a quiet, car-horn-free Hanoi in the early morning by Hoan Kiem Lake.

 Ho Chi Minh City

-Contrasting Hanoi’s traditional ambiance, Ho Chi Minh City pulses with contemporary energy.
-Formerly known as Saigon, this southern metropolis boasts towering skyscrapers juxtaposed against colonial-era buildings.
-The War Remnants Museum offers a sobering look at Vietnam’s recent history, while the Cu Chi Tunnels provide insight into wartime resilience.
-For a taste of local life, visitors can explore the bustling Ben Thanh Market or enjoy a coffee at a sidewalk café, watching the endless stream of motorbikes that characterize the city’s streets.
+The modern energy of Ho Chi Minh City contrasts with the traditional atmosphere of Hanoi.
+Formerly known as Saigon, this southern city features towering skyscrapers set against colonial-era architecture.
+The Cu Chi Tunnels shed light on human resilience during wartime, while the War Remnants Museum offers a somber glimpse into Vietnam’s recent past.
+For a taste of local life, wander around the bustling Ben Thanh Market or sip coffee at a sidewalk cafe while watching the city’s endless parade of motorbikes.

 Da Nang

 Nearby Hoi An, Da Nang has rapidly emerged as a modern beach destination.
 Its long stretches of pristine beaches, including the famous My Khe Beach, attract sun-seekers from around the world.
 The city is perhaps best known for its iconic Golden Bridge, held aloft by giant stone hands at Ba Na Hills.
-Da Nang also serves as a gateway to the historic imperial city of Hue and the nearby Marble Mountains, a cluster of five limestone and marble hills filled with caves and temples.
+Da Nang is also the starting point for tours to the Marble Mountains, a group of five limestone and marble hills with caves and temples, as well as the ancient capital of Hue.

 Sapa

 In the northern highlands, Sapa presents a striking contrast to Vietnam’s coastal regions.
-Renowned for its terraced rice fields and ethnic diversity, this mountain town serves as a base for trekking enthusiasts and cultural explorers alike.
-Visitors can explore local markets and villages, interacting with ethnic minority groups like the Hmong and Dao.
+Those who love to explore the majestic nature wish to visit this mountain town once to admire the beautiful terraced rice fields and the unique culture of each ethnic group here.
+In addition to interacting with ethnic minority groups such as the H’Mong and Dao, visitors can explore local markets and villages.
 The Fansipan cable car provides access to “the Roof of Indochina,” offering breathtaking views of the surrounding landscape.

 Vietnamese UNESCO World Heritage Sites